McNairy County DUI Guide

 Immediate Steps (First 24 Hours)

-• Breathalyzer or Blood Test: You were likely asked to submit to a breathalyzer or blood test to determine your Blood Alcohol Content (BAC).
+• Breathalyzer or Blood Test: You'll be asked to take a breathalyzer or blood test to determine your Blood Alcohol Content (BAC).
 In Tennessee, the legal BAC limit is 0.08%.
-Refusal to take this test can also lead to license suspension, independent of the DUI charge itself.
+Refusal can result in an automatic license suspension.

-• Booking at the McNairy County Jail: Following the arrest, you'll be taken to the McNairy County Jail for booking.
-This process involves fingerprinting, photographing, and recording your personal information.
+• Booking at the McNairy County Jail: You will be taken to the McNairy County Jail, likely located within the Mc Nairy County Sheriff's Office at 300 Industrial Park Dr, Selmer, TN 38375, for booking.
+This involves fingerprinting, photographing, and recording your personal information.

-• Phone Calls: You have the right to make a phone call after being booked.
-Use this opportunity to contact a family member, friend, or attorney.
-It's crucial to inform someone of your situation as soon as possible.
+• Phone Calls: After booking, you have the right to make a phone call.
+Use this to contact a family member, friend, or attorney.

 Critical Deadlines

-• Administrative License Revocation (ALR) Hearing Deadline: In Tennessee, you have 15 days from the date of your arrest to request an ALR hearing.
-This hearing is separate from your criminal court case and determines whether your driver's license will be suspended due to the DUI arrest.
-Requesting this hearing stays the suspension until the hearing takes place.
-This is a critical deadline.
+• Administrative License Revocation (ALR) Hearing Deadline: You have only 15 days from the date of your arrest to request an ALR hearing with the Tennessee Department of Safety and Homeland Security (TDOSHS).
+This hearing is separate from your criminal case and determines whether your license will be suspended.
+Requesting the hearing stays the suspension until the hearing.

-• License Suspension Timeline: If you don't request an ALR hearing or if you lose the ALR hearing, your license will be suspended.
-The length of the suspension depends on several factors, including whether this is your first DUI offense.
+• License Suspension Timeline: If you don't request an ALR hearing or lose it, your license will be suspended.
+The length of suspension depends on factors like prior DUI convictions.

 Local Resources